kiennd/zcash-infra/README.md

 - Prometheus data source is automatically added
 - A Node Exporter dashboard for monitoring CPU, memory, disk I/O, and network is included
-- A Zcash dashboard for monitoring blockchain and node metrics including:
+- A Zebra dashboard for monitoring blockchain and node metrics including:
   - Block height and sync progress
   - Network difficulty and hashrate
   - Peer connections and mempool statistics